Sudaiskawooya/Sudaiskawooya/README.md

 - 👋 Hi, I’m @Sudaiskawooya
 - 👀 I’m interested in programming  and system development
-- 🌱 I’m currently learning django
+- 🌱 I’m currently nextjs developer
 - 💞️ I’m looking to collaborate on Everything
-- 📫 How to reach me kawooyasudais1@gmail.com
+- 📫 How to reach me kawooyasudais2@gmail.com
 - ⚡ Fun fact: coding is a skill

 <!---